gatlanit/MyBlog/README.md

 # MyBlog
-A repository storing the data for my blog.
+A repository storing the files for my blog.